zhuochun/zhuochun.github.io/_posts/2013/2013-06-10-how-to-undo-in-git.markdown

 ## Redo last commit

-If you made a unwanted commit, you can overwrite it using `git reset HEAD^` like it never happens:
+If you made a unwanted commit, you can overwrite it using `git reset HEAD^` command like it never happens:

 {% highlight bash %}
 # your unwanted commit